pisimulation/CardinalCourse/README.md

 ## Features

-Users can search courses by department abbreviation (e.g. russ, hist, comp), add their reviews, and rate courses.
+Users can search courses by department abbreviation (e.g. russ, hist, comp), add their reviews, rate courses, upvote and downvote reviews.
 This project is originally started during the WesHack 2015.

 ## Tool Used